Procedure for Creating Mailing Lists at Queen's University

 In support of faculty and staff creating and managing their own mailing lists, ITServices is responsible for clearly defining the support services that faculty and staff may expect when seeking assistance from ITServices.
 These support services are defined in the Customer Support and Service Agreement for Mailing Lists.

-ITServices has no special privleges to access mailing lists or grant others access to mailing list email accounts.
+ITServices has no special privileges to access mailing lists or grant others access to mailing list email accounts.
 However, ITServices does have a responsibility to ensure that mailing lists are being used and managed responsibly, and must be in a position to take immediate corrective action to comply with Queen's University policies and to meet the expectations of Queen's and network acceptable use policies.

 - In situations where the stored information is interfering with normal operations of the computer system or network, ITServices will notify the Primary List Owner that the mailing list has been temporarily shut down or suspended.
 ITServices is responsible for providing a description of the problem, and if appropriate, instructions to the List Owner, as well as how to obtain assistance to carry out those instructions.